 What features are included in the LSAT Writing interface?

 LSAT Writing’s interface offers many common word-processing functions, including the ability to cut, copy, and paste text within candidates’ essays.
-The interface also offers a spell-check option that allows you to right-click the underlined misspelled word to see a list of suggested spelling options.
+The interface also includes a built-in spell-check feature that identifies misspelled words and underlines them.
+Test takers can access a context menu of suggested spelling options from each misspelled word.

 Further, LSAT Writing includes a variety of accessibility features, such as zoom buttons, an extra spacing button, and speech-to-text compatibility.

 How is test security managed for LSAT Writing?